Here’s my take, my favourite sauna places, and my sauna essentials.

 Slippers: my main mistake is that I forget to take my slippers, even though they do feel quite essential, especially in the winter when the walk from the sauna to the swimming spot is a bit further.

-Makeup removal stuff: I always used to forget to bring some, but going into the sauna with makeup leftovers on your skin just doesn’t feel good at all.
+Makeup remover: I always used to forget to bring some, but going into the sauna with makeup leftovers on your skin just doesn’t feel good at all.

 Hat or headband: this is mostly important during the wintertime when heading outside for a swim, it’s essential to have your head and hair protected.
 Also handy to wear after sauna, in case your hair is still wet when you leave the changing room.

-Hair mask: super hack for extra smooth hair after sauna: put on a hair mask on your last sauna round – the heat helps it to absorb and triples the effect!
+Hair & Face mask: super hack for extra smooth hair after sauna: put on a hair mask on your last sauna round – the heat helps it to absorb and triples the effect!
+A hydrating face mask for after the sauna is lovely, I also enjoy a cleansing one.

 Woolly socks: There’s nothing better than slipping into a pair of cozy, warm socks after you come out from the dressing room.

-Other necessities: plastic bag for your wet things after sauna, face moisturizer,
+Other necessities: plastic bag for your wet things after sauna, face moisturiser